GeneralBots/botbook/src/03-knowledge-base/vector-collections.md

 ## Embedding Configuration

-The embedding model determines how meaning is captured in vectors and significantly influences search quality.
-BotServer uses a locally-running BGE model by default, configured through the embedding URL and model path settings in config.csv.
+The embedding model determines how meaning is captured in vectors and significantly influences search quality. botserver uses a locally-running BGE model by default, configured through the embedding URL and model path settings in config.csv.

 The default model provides good general-purpose performance for English content.
 Organizations with specialized vocabulary or multilingual requirements might benefit from alternative models.
 The embedding infrastructure supports any compatible model, allowing customization for specific domains.